dgsuarez/dgsuarez.github.io/_posts/2014-02-01-lazy-breadth-first-search.md

 Traditional implementations of breadth-first search use a queue to store the nodes to explore, however, through the magic of lazy sequences we will be able to create a simpler solution.
-In fact, here it is in under 20 lines of code:
+In fact, it fits in under 20 lines of code, let's explore it one function at a time.

 ~~~clojure
 (defn all-next-for-path [path seen get-next-states]